 Mental health emergencies or emotional distress

-If you are contemplating suicide, or a friend is contemplating suicide, please seek urgent emergency assistance immediately.
+If you experience a significant mental wellbeing crisis, are contemplating suicide, or a friend is contemplating suicide, please seek urgent emergency assistance immediately.
+Below are details of a range of services who can provide you with emergency support, help and guidance.
+Information and contact.details are included in the drop down boxes.

 0800 915 4644

 In times of crisis or distress students can call this helpline and speak to a trained member of staff who will crisis assess the situation.
-The specialised staff can triage to the Home Treatment Team if required.
-The helpline is available 24 hours a day, every day of the year for mental health support.
+The specialist staff can triage to the Home Treatement team if required.
+The helpline is available 24 hours a day every day of the year for mental health support

 This NHS service offers general health advice and support over the telephone.
 They will triage the issue and mobilise an emergency response if needed.